1926–27 Middlebury Panthers men's ice hockey season: Season

-For the third season in a row, the ice hockey program was led by its team captain.
-This year, Carleton Simmons received that honor and inherited a roster that would need to completely remake its defensive contingent.
-Both starting defensemen and the starting goaltender from last season had graduated, leaving the Panthers with precious little experience on the back end.
-One bit of good news was that the team had many returning players on offense who could provide a solid foundation.
+For the third consecutive season, the ice hockey program was led by a team captain.[1]
+In this season, Carleton Simmons assumed the role.
+The team experienced significant roster changes on defense, as both starting defensemen and the starting goaltender from the previous season had graduated, resulting in limited experience in defensive positions.
+However, several returning offensive players provided continuity for the team.

 The team opened their schedule with a road trip to Hamilton once again.
 Middlebury was forced to play without their captain, who was unavailable due to injury, but they did see the return of both Hal Whittemore and Red Hill who had improved their grades enough to become eligible once more.
 Whittemore and Kelley both recorded hat-tricks to give the team a sizable margin for error.
 Bossert and Gruggel, both of whom had played forward the year before, filled in on defense and became more accustomed to the role as the game went on.
 By the time the third period rolled around, Middlebury was looked like a well-oiled machine and the team was able to effectively break up any additional scoring chances by the home squad.

 After the fairly stunning win, Simmons returned to the lineup which was still limited when the team travelled to take on Providence.
 The Friars were a new program but were buoyed by the presence of the Rhode Island Auditorium, giving them consistent ice to mold their team into an effective unit.
 The Friars showed as much in the defensive struggle that resulted.
 Whittemore opened the scoring in the first three minutes of the game but nothing the Panthers did afterwards produced another goal.
 Fortunately, Middlebury's blueline looked like they were up to the challenge and held Providence off the scoresheet until the waning moment of the game.
 Unable to get close to the Panther cage, Providence threw the puck from long range in desperation and got a lucky shot from center ice that somehow eluded Finnegan and tied the match with three minutes to play.
 Whittemore's second goal came just over a minute into overtime while Kelley doubled the lead four minutes later.
 Providence scored on a mad dash up the ice shortly afterwards.
 The Friars nearly tied the match with a minute left when a loose puck was laying in front of a yawning cage but Gruggle got his stick on it first to clear it out of danger.
 After the match, the contest with Amherst was scrapped due to soft ice.
 Weather prevented the team from playing another match until February but the time off did allow Simmons to fully recover.